RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/create-subscription.md

 1. Navigate to Subscriptions using the menu in the top right corner of the page.
 1. If you have existing subscriptions, click on the plus sign below the Subscriptions section of the page.
 Otherwise, proceed to next step.
-1. Click on the 'Select' button inside the 'Essentials' box to create a new 'Redis Cloud Essentials' subscription
+1. Click on the 'Select' button inside the 'Essentials' box to create a new 'Redis Cloud Essentials' subscription.
 1. Select your preferred Cloud Provider and region for your databases to be created in.
 1. Create a subscription name.
 It will appear in the list of